 May, June, and September temps can vary from cold with frosty nights to warm or hot depending on weather patterns.
 Bring cold weather and warm weather clothing, boots, gloves, hat, and rain is possible so bring rain gear.
 Check the weather forecast before leaving for your hunt.

-Any hunter can be successful on these bear hunts, most of the bear baits are a short hike from the road and spot and stalk hunting can be done in easily accessed logging areas.
+Most any hunter can handle these bear hunts, most of the bear baits are a short hike from the road and spot and stalk hunting can be done in easily accessed logging areas.
 Hound hunting can be more demanding if bear go into remote areas.
 The guides can modify your hunt as needed.

 Items Not Included: Hunters must provide their own personal gear, sleeping bag, license and tag fees, 6% sales tax, gratuities, travel and related costs before and after their hunt, meat processing, taxidermy, shipping fees, and any items not listed as being included with your hunt.